ethereum/ethereum-org-website/src/content/contributing/content/index.md

 Before contributing to content, make sure you are familiar with our [style guide](/contributing/style-guide/).

+You're first content contribution of the year earns you a POAP.
+[More information on our POAP](https://ethereum.org/en/contributing/#claim-gitpoap).

 ## Markdown content in `/src/content` {#markdown-content}

 Most of the content on ethereum.org is written in markdown.
 A cheat sheet on markdown syntax can be found [here](https://www.markdownguide.org/cheat-sheet).